kraigwilliams/overlays-server/README.md

 ## Auth Api Service
 This handles authenticating users to overlays using JSON web tokens.

+## Notes Router
+this route live as /api/notes.
+It handles the CRUD operations for notes in the database.
+/bytopic/:topicName

 ## Notes API Service
 This executes functions based on the calls made to the Notes Router at /api/notes